MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/business-performance-analytics/how-to-create-and-edit-reports.md

 4. Specify to provide **Edit** or **View** access to the report.

 >[!NOTE]
-> You can't share reports of the **Microsoft** type.
-You must duplicate them to create a **Custom** type report, which can be shared.
+>- You cannot share **Microsoft** type reports.
+To share a report, you must duplicate it to create a **Custom** type report.
-> Only admin users may also see an additional **Share** button.
-This button currently doesn't provide any use.
+>- Only admin users may see an additional **Share** button, which currently has no functionality.
-> Access to the Microsoft report is provided to users by an admin using **Roles**.
-A user who has access to a Microsoft report can duplicate the report and share it with other users who did not originally have access to the report.
+>- Access to Microsoft reports is granted by an admin using **Roles**.
+Users with access to a Microsoft report can duplicate and share it with others who did not originally have access.
+>- If you are not a BPA admin, sharing is restricted to users within the same Business Unit, as defined by your Dataverse security.

 ## Remove edit columns and edit filters buttons